 Bowser: What?
 My front gate was open?!
 How many times have I told those idiots?!
 If you're the last in, LOCK THE GATE!

-Homestar Runner: The title character finds his way into Strong Bad's house on many, many occasions.
+- Homestar Runner: The title character finds his way into Strong Bad's house on many, many occasions.
 Even though Strong Bad is outspoken in his hatred of him.
-At one point Homestar lampshaded it by questioning whether he actually lived in Strong Bad's house.
+At one point Homestar lampshades this by asking whether he actually lives in Strong Bad's house.

 Strong Bad: Is there like a sign on my door that says, "Wanted: Everyone I hate.
 Inquire within"?